nealenssle/nealenssle.github.io/_posts/2009-11-22-what-do-you-think.md

 Moreover, we can use this one simple question to make it clear that we’re not just merely curious or playing to their egos, but that we expect our teammates to come to us having already thought through the problem, and to have a possible solution or two in mind.

-In my experience, asking “what do you think?” helps accomplish three things:
+In my experience, asking “what do you think?” helps accomplish **three things**:

-It empowers team members by letting them know that I will actively solicit their ideas.
+1. It empowers team members by letting them know that I will actively solicit their ideas.

-It sets the expectation that team members should have already thought through the problem themselves.
+2. It sets the expectation that team members should have already thought through the problem themselves.

-It demonstrates that I care more about finding the right solution than about being the one who came up with the solution.
+3. It demonstrates that I care more about finding the right solution than about being the one who came up with the solution.

 In five years I’ve read plenty of books and articles and blogs about management in general and managing knowledge workers in particular.
 But I still come back to what I learned on my first day of management.
 “What do you think?” is a specific, practical technique that flips the power structure on its head and helps me demand the best that my team can bring.

 So every now and again stop to ask your team what they think.
 You and your team will be better for it.